 Fluoride-There is no fluoride in Flagstaff water or any other of Northern Arizona’s towns.
 We recommend children in Flagstaff start Fluoride vitamins at 3 months old to cut the average number of cavities by 50 % lifetime!
 The dosage of fluoride for your child’s healthy dentition is age dependent.

 Most of the time cavities are due to a diet high in sugary foods and a lack of brushing.Limiting sugar intake and brushing regularly, of course, can help.
 The longer it takes your child to chew their food and the longer the residue stays on their teeth, the greater the chances of getting cavities.

 Every time someone eats, an acid reaction occurs inside their mouth as the bacteria digests the sugars.
 This reaction lasts approximately 20 minutes.
 During this time the acid environment can destroy the tooth structure, eventually leading to cavities.

 There is no fluoride in the water in the city of Flagstaff, Arizona.
 Well water in Flagstaff‘s surrounding areas usually has no Fluoride but a water analysis is recommended to be sure.
-Dr. Bacon or Dr. Stowell can recommend and write a prescription for the right amount of Fluoride for your child.
+Dr. Bacon, Dr. Stowell or Dr. Blane can recommend and write a prescription for the right amount of Fluoride for your child.